jazzband/django-oauth-toolkit/docs/install.rst

     )

-If you need an OAuth2 provider you'll want to add the following to your urls.py
+If you're using a **Django version before 2** and you need an OAuth2 provider you'll want to add the following to your urls.py

 .. code-block:: python